sujal-chauhan2006/ML-Algorithms-Practice/Decision Tree/README.md

 ## 🎯 Learning Outcomes

-After completing this notebook, you will understand:
+After completing these notebooks, you will understand:

+- How Decision Tree Classification works
 - How Decision Tree Regression works
+- How Decision Trees make predictions
+- How to interpret Decision Tree splits
+- How to visualize Decision Trees using dtreeviz
+- How to understand prediction paths
+- How to analyze feature importance
 - The importance of controlling tree depth
 - How Decision Trees can overfit training data
 - How to tune Decision Tree hyperparameters
 - How to evaluate regression models
-- When Decision Tree Regression is suitable for real-world problems
+- When Decision Trees are suitable for real-world problems

 ---

 ## 🚀 Skills Practiced

 - Machine Learning
-- Regression
+- Decision Tree Classification
-- Decision Tree Regressor
+- Decision Tree Regression
 - Data Preprocessing
 - Model Training
 - Model Evaluation
+- Feature Importance
+- Tree Visualization
+- Prediction Path Analysis
 - Hyperparameter Tuning
+- GridSearchCV
 - Scikit-learn
+- dtreeviz

 ---

 ## 📈 Future Improvements

-- Compare Decision Tree Regressor with:
+- Compare Decision Tree with:
+  - Logistic Regression
   - Linear Regression
+  - Random Forest
   - Random Forest Regressor
+  - Gradient Boosting
   - Gradient Boosting Regressor
+  - XGBoost
   - XGBoost Regressor
 - Perform Feature Engineering
-- Visualize the Decision Tree
-- Analyze Feature Importance
 - Apply Cross Validation
+- Explore Ensemble Learning Methods
+- Visualize Larger Decision Trees
+- Build Interactive Tree Visualizations

 ---

 ## ⭐ Repository Purpose

-This project is part of my Machine Learning learning journey where I practice different regression algorithms and build a strong foundation in predictive modeling using Python and Scikit-learn.
+This repository is part of my Machine Learning learning journey where I practice Decision Tree algorithms, visualization techniques, and regression methods to build a strong foundation in predictive modeling and model interpretation using **Python**, **Scikit-learn**, and **dtreeviz**.